Probing $\mu$eV ALPs with future LHAASO observation of AGN $\gamma$-ray spectra: method

-\emph{Mrk\,501}($z$=0.034)---the next-closest known HBL.
+\emph{Mrk\,501}(Gal\,Long: 60.3, Gal\,Lat: 38.86; $z$=0.034)---the next-closest known HBL.
 It is known for showing the spectral variability at VHE band.
-During a famous outburst in 1997, the source shown a very hard intrinsic spectrum with no softening up to the highest-energy detected photons of 20\,TeV \cite{Franceschini2019}.
-We choose the spectrum detected by Fermi-LAT and MAGIC during the 4.5 month long multifrequency campaign (2009 March 15 - August 1 during its relatively low activity) \cite{Mrk501fermi2011} (see Fig.\,\ref{fig:constrain}).
-Note that this BL Lac is also supposed to be located in galaxy clusters \cite{hardening2}.
+During a long outburst observed with HEGRA in 1997, the source showed a very hard intrinsic spectrum with no softening up to the highest-energy detected photons of 20\,TeV \cite{Aharonian:2000xr, Franceschini2019}.
+We choose this spectrum that is detected during much of the 110\,h observation time, spread over 6 months \cite{Aharonian:2000xr} (see Fig.\,\ref{fig:constrain}).
+It is worth mentioning that, on the night of 2014 June 23-24, a flare comparable to the 1997 maximum was observed by HESS \cite{Abdalla:2019krx}.

+There are no precise observations for the lobe of the BL Lac Mrk\,501.
+But BL Lacs are the aligned counterparts of FR\,I radio galaxies in the famous unified schemes for radio-loud AGN \cite{Urry1995}.
+Hence, we assume that the lobe B-field for this source is the same as IC\,310, which is classified into a transitional population between BL Lac objects and FR\,I radio galaxies \cite{Aleksic:2013bya}.
+Furthermore, there is observational evidence that Mrk\,501 is also a member of a small cluster \cite{Stocke1995, Nilsson1999}.
+This source is believed to be located in galaxy clusters by Ref.\,\cite{hardening2} in the study of the photon-ALP mixing.
+Hence, it seems reasonable to assume $B_{\rm s}=$2\,$\mu$G.

+For simply, we conservatively assume the region sizes of the lobe B-field for the three sources $r_{\rm s}=$10\,kpc in our fiducial scenario, as shown in Table.\,\ref{table:1}.

+Finally, we model the Galaxy B-field with a homogeneous and isotropic field, however the realistic magnetic-field in the Milky Way depends on the source position in the sky and thus the back-conversion probability $P^{\rm G}_{a\gamma}$ for an ALP at the edge of the Galaxy to convert into a photon at Earth also depends on the source position \cite{hardening2}.
+Therefore we should ensure our sample at least are not in the position with relatively weak conversion.
+With the help of FIG.\,2 in Refs.\,\cite{hardening2}, which gives an illustrative sky map of the line-of-sight dependent probability for the common Jansson and Farrar magnetic field model \cite{Jansson2012,Fermi2016alp}, we find the three sources under consideration are just located in regions where the back-conversion probabilities are in the moderate intensity range.
+Also NGC\,1275 (NGC\,1275 and IC\,310 are both in the Perseus galaxy cluster) \cite{Fermi2016alp} and Mrk\,501 \cite{hardening2,Meyer2013,Galanti2019} have been studied to research ALPs involving photon-ALP conversion in the Galaxy B-field.